Rifqy232/bisection-method/README.md

 # bisection-method
 This is a function to search the root function using bisection method

 This code contain a function to search for the lower x and upper x.
-Just enter the approximate error and change the function Function used in this code is : (9.8 * x / 25 * (1 - pow(2.718281828459045, -(25 / x) * 15))) - 45
+Just enter the approximate error and change the function.
+Function used in this code is : (9.8 * x / 25 * (1 - pow(2.718281828459045, -(25 / x) * 15))) - 45

 - Rifqy